kckuei/arduino-fun/README.md

 ```

-## Notes
+## Projects

 ### 01 Get to Know Your Tools
-Electricity and circuits refresher, and how breadboards work.
+An electricity/circuits refresher, and how breadboards work primer.

 #### Concepts
 * transducers = other forms of energy to electrical energy or vice versa